isomerpages/singapore-customs-old/_competent-authorities-requirements/09-Basel-convention.md

      -  Copy of Basel export, import or transit permit
      -  Any other supporting documents relevant to the export, import or transit permit

-    **Note:**
+    **Note:** <br>
-    a.  **Export, Import and transit of Hazardous Wastes requires a valid Basel Export, Import or Transit Permit issued by PCD, NEA respectively.**
+    a.
+Export, Import and transit of Hazardous Wastes requires a valid Basel Export, Import or Transit Permit issued by PCD, NEA respectively. <br>
-    b.  **Prior approval via the TradeNet shall be obtained for the export, import and transit of all Hazardous Wastes.**
+    b.
+Prior approval via the TradeNet shall be obtained for the export, import and transit of all Hazardous Wastes.

 2.  **For Non-Hazardous Wastes controlled under PCD**